-Once upon a time I came up with an idea so big and all encompassing I was convinced it would conquer the world.
-The project was code named ‘The Eye’ and I gathered a team of 8 people, whereof 2 engineers, to make it happen.
-The goal was to construct a hollow sphere with an image all around the inner surface.
-The construction had to hold crowds of people, and the resulting effect should be indiscernible from reality.
-Next I looked for a way that allowed images to appear in empty space, using lasers and gas, no less.
-The projector of these laser beams would have the shape of a pair of eyes.
-I went to great lengths and visited a couple companies to partner with, and everything looked on the up and up.
+Once upon a time, there was an idea so big and all-encompassing that I was convinced it would conquer the world.
+The project was codenamed “The Eye,” and I assembled a team of 8 people, including 2 engineers, to make it a reality.
+The goal was to construct a hollow sphere with an image on the entire inner surface.
+The construction should hold crowds of people and the resulting effect should be indistinguishable from reality.
+Next, I looked for a way to make images appear in empty space, using lasers and gas.
+The projector for these laser beams should have the shape of a pair of eyes.
+I put a lot of effort and visited some companies to work with, and everything seemed to be in order.

 Thanks for reading, see you on the next project!